pauloamgomes/ubersicht-docker-containers/README.md

 -----

 Just start your docker containers as usual, widget will update and display details in the widget area.

-To restart a container you need to have the “Interaction Shortcut” enabled in the Übersicht preferences panel:
+To restart a container (or open a terminal shell) you need to have the “Interaction Shortcut” enabled in the Übersicht preferences panel:

 ![](ubsersicht-settings.png)